BrandonKates/BrandonKates.github.io/README.md

 # personal-website
-Personal Website (not yet live) – will be hosted at brandonkates.com
+Personal Website (in dev) – will be hosted at brandonkates.com